PelmeenidHapukoorega/Solutions-Architect/README.md

 Well now that i have some credibility in the cloud world my current focus has been on portfolio building and landing my first cloud job.
 Might take a while considering the job market but my approach is to make myself visible which ive done, apply where i can and not stress about the "No" answers since i have no real experience.
 So basically > make projects > get more experience > apply.
 Ill keep doing this cycle until it eventually lands i.e CONSISTENCY.

 But i dont want to stop there, recently ive dived into more CI/CD pipelines and using that to deploy IaC, make decisions, test things that im curious about all while trying to think in scenarios, architecture decisions so that i can slowly but surely start thinking more like an architect.
-Once i feel more comfortable explaining, deploing, creating, managing and what have you, ill use the same study method for AZ-305 as well as AZ-400.
+Once i feel more comfortable explaining, deploying, creating, managing and what have you, ill use the same study method for AZ-305 as well as AZ-400.

 You may wonder isnt that a bit too much since certs are renewed each year?
 Also why would i want both 305 and 400 when one is focused on architecture and the other is DevOps?
 Well i want to understand DevOps in order to be better at infrastructure, thats my general idea.